 STUDENT SUPPLIES

 Uniforms and supplies are required and are available for purchase.
 Textbooks are provided to the student as classroom resources or are purchased by the student.

 HOURS OF INSTRUCTION/PROGRAM LENGTH

-1575 Clock Hours
+1530 Clock Hours

-62.5 Semester Units
+60.5 Semester Credit Hours

-Full Time
+FULL-TIME (Clovis, Modesto, and Redding Campus)

 3 Semesters, 51 Weeks

 Classes are held Monday through Friday with occasional weekends possible; various shift schedules may be required for clinical rotations.
-The pre-requisite BIO 100 Introduction to Human Anatomy may be offered oncampus or online.
+The pre-requisite BIO 100 Introduction to Human Anatomy will be offered on-campus.

-Part Time
+PART-TIME

-5 Semesters, 81 Weeks
+5 Semesters, 81 Weeks (Redding Campus)

 Classes are held 3 evenings per week with all day Saturday clinicals.
 Various shift schedules and week day clinical rotations may be required.
-The pre-requisite BIO 100 Introduction to Human Anatomy may be offered oncampus or online.
+The pre-requisite BIO 100 Introduction to Human Anatomy may be offered on-campus.

 See your Admissions Representative for available class times.

 THE PROGRAM

 The classroom instruction and practical learning experiences will include the following, but the order may change based on class availability.

-FULL TIME (CLOVIS & MODESTO)
+FULL-TIME

 PREREQUISITE (completed prior to VN courses) BIO100 Introduction to Human Anatomy and Physiology

-(90 Contact Hours/4 Credit Units)
+(60 Contact Hours/2.5 Credit Hours)

 This course is an introductory study of human anatomy and physiology.
 The fundamental facts and concepts of the normal structure and function of the human body are presented.
-The course progresses from the structure and function of cells and tissues to the anatomy and physiology of the integrated organ systems.
-Basic concepts of fluid and electrolyte and acid/base balance are introduced
+The course progresses from the structure and

-(Continued on page 45)
+(Continued on page 43)